-As above, I avoid spraying chicks at all and opt to keep fresh or dried herbs around them to keep them bug free.
+As stated above, I avoid spraying chicks at all and opt to keep fresh or dried herbs around them to keep them bug-free.

-We love putting marigolds in window boxes, hanging them around the coop, placing the petals in nesting boxes, etc to provide relief and help keep our hens comfortable.
+We love putting marigolds in window boxes, hanging them around the coop, and placing the petals in nesting boxes to provide relief and help keep our hens comfortable.

 They’re safe for backyard chickens, and it’s best to put any fresh flowers or herbs we discussed in this article at the same level as your flock.